 However, this won’t be without its challenges.
 Social distancing guidelines require that classroom capacity be greatly reduced.
 This means smaller classes, in turn meaning more classroom sessions and more expense to your business.

 This is only some of what the future has in store.
 These eight predictions are based on research, evidence and the thoughts of leading analysts.
 But nonetheless, the future remains uncertain.
+As such, L&D professionals should always be prepared for a crisis!

 At Growth Engineering we believe that learning and development has never mattered more than it does right now.
 Times of crisis can become times of change for the better.